mfmitsch/class-notes/docs/index.md

+---
+sidebar_position: 1
+---

 # My Class Notes

-These will be my class notes.
+These will be the notes for my class.